PREDICTif/encore-loyalty-ai-feedback-manager/README.md

 - **Customer Segmentation**: Different customer profiles with history and preferences
 - **Response Analytics**: Word count and sentiment analysis of generated responses

+## Customer Feedback Screenshot Feature

+The application now includes an advanced screenshot upload feature that automatically extracts detailed customer information from feedback forms and review screenshots.

+### How It Works

+1. **Drag and Drop or Click to Upload**: Simply drag a screenshot of a customer feedback form onto the designated area, or click to browse and select an image
+2. **Automatic Fact Extraction**: The AI analyzes the image and extracts all relevant information including:
+   - Service ratings (e.g., "Service: 1/5 stars")
+   - Food quality ratings
+   - Value/price ratings
+   - Customer demographics (age, gender, marital status)
+   - Visit frequency and timing
+   - How they found the restaurant
+   - Likelihood to recommend
+   - Specific complaints or compliments
+   - Server and location information

+3. **Confidence Levels**: Each extracted fact is labeled with a confidence level (high, medium, or low) based on how clearly the information appears in the image

+4. **Automatic Integration**: Extracted facts are automatically added to the customer's profile facts, enriching the context for AI response generation

+### Supported Information Types

+The screenshot analyzer can extract:

+- **Ratings**: Service, food quality, value, atmosphere, overall experience
+- **Demographics**: Age range, gender, marital status
+- **Visit Details**: Time of day, visit frequency, party size
+- **Feedback**: Written comments and specific complaints/compliments
+- **Contact Info**: Email, phone (if visible)
+- **Other**: How they found the restaurant, likelihood to recommend

+This feature significantly speeds up the process of capturing customer feedback data and ensures no important details are missed when crafting personalized responses.

 ## Technology Stack

 - **Frontend**: React, TypeScript, TailwindCSS, Shadcn/ui